How smart meters work

 The smart meter rollout

 At EDF Energy we want to make going smart simple.
 To help you take the first step towards getting a smart meter, we’re here to answer any questions you may have.
-As part of the government’s national smart meter rollout every home in England, Scotland and Wales is entitled to a free smart meter by 2020.
+As part of the government’s national smart meter rollout every home in England, Scotland and Wales is entitled to get a smart meter installed by 2020.
 Find out more about how getting smart with your energy will save you time and hassle.

 The smart meter system: smart display